harrism/hemi/README.md

 HEMI: CUDA Portable C/C++ Utilities
 ===================================

-CUDA C/C++ and the NVIDIA NVCC compiler toolchain have a number of features designed to make it easier to write portable code, including declaration specifiers (e.g. `__host__` and `__device__`) and preprocessor definitions (`__CUDACC__`) that can be combined to compile a function for either the host, the device, or both.
-Other compilers don't recognize these features, so to really write portable code, we need preprocessor macros.
-This is where Hemi comes in.
+CUDA C/C++ and the NVIDIA NVCC compiler toolchain support a number of features designed to make it easier to write portable code, including language integration of host and device code and data, declaration specifiers (e.g. `__host__` and `__device__`) and preprocessor definitions (`__CUDACC__`).
+These features combine to enable developers to write code that can be compiled and run on either the host, the device, or both.
+Other compilers don't recognize these features, however, so to really write portable code, we need preprocessor macros.
+This is where HEMI comes in.

 Current Version
 ---------------